Making of VIKTORY II Rules & Resources Forum Ordering Options Contact Us About Peter Morrison

 4. Expand the overview using details-the finer points.
 For example:

 "At the start of the game, each player will roll a die to determine turn order.
 The first town each player builds is their capital.
-Each subsequent turn a player gets to either place one town or upgrade an existing town to a city.
+Each subsequent turn a player gets to either place two towns or upgrade an existing town to a city.
 All towns placed must be either two or three hexes from a friendly town and cannot be adjacent to an enemy town.

 Upon building a town or moving a unit a player reveals all unexplored adjacent hexes.
 Upon upgrading to a city a player reveals all unexplored hexes within two hexes of the city.

 All units must stop moving after they have attacked.
 All die rolls are hits on a 3 or less, with any 1's being selective (the player rolling gets to choose the casualty).
 All units can do regular attacks by moving into an enemy occupied hex.
-Artillery and frigates can do bombardment attacks from adjacent hexes or hexes that are separated by another hex (range of 2).
+Artillery and frigates can do bombardment attacks from adjacent hexes.
 Bombardment shots are a single die roll per unit attacking.
-In regular attacks, the attacker gets one die per unit type attacking (two dice for any attacking cavalry).
-In addition, artillery get an additional first-round only roll as well, in which casualties don't get the chance to fire back.
-Defenders get one die per unit type defending, plus one die if they are in a town/two dice if they are in a city (or one die if they are in a forest/two dice if they are in a mountain hex - a player gets whichever is greater out of the town/city and terrain dice, these are not cumulative), plus one die if one of their frigates is adjacent to the attacked land hex.
-Rolling is considered simultaneous (except for bombard attacks, and artillery first-round attacks).
+In regular attacks, the attacker gets one die per unit type attacking, plus a die for each hex side being attacked after the first one.
+In addition, attacking and defending artillery get an additional first-round only roll as well, in which casualties don't get the chance to fire back.
+Defenders get one die per unit type defending, plus one die if they are in a town or forest, or two dice if they are in a city or mountain hex - a player gets whichever is greater out of the town/city and terrain dice, these are not cumulative), plus one die if one of their frigates is adjacent to the attacked land hex.
+The attacker rolls first and if he gets more hits than he needs to kill all of the enemy units, he may suppress some of the defender's dice, preventing the defender from rolling all of his dice.
 Casualties are removed to a reserve area.

 After any round of the battle, if all the defenders are casualties and some attacking units have survived, then the attacker has taken possession of the hex and any town/city on the hex.
 When a town or city is taken, the previous owner must lose the corresponding units from either off the map or their reserve.
 The new owner gains the corresponding units to his reserve.

-Frigates can carry any three land units into battle, picking up from unlimited hexes, but only able to land them into a single hex.
+Frigates can transport any three land units into battle, picking up from unlimited hexes, but only able to land them into a single hex.

 At the end of each player's turn, they place all their units from the reserve back onto the map in their towns/cities.
 They may place as many units (without restriction) in their capital.
 Each town may only have one infantry placed in it.
-Each city may only have two units placed in it.
+Each city may only have two units placed in it (exception three infantry in plains city).

 Once a player has lost their capital, they can only place a single infantry back onto the map in each of their towns/cities until they retake their capital.
 Once they've lost all their towns and cities, a player is eliminated.
 When a player has eliminated all remaining other players, he's won VIKTORY II.